 For users, cloaked URLs also pose a security threat.
 URL masking can be used to create malicious websites that hide their real addresses from the users for nefarious purposes such as phishing or malware deployment.
 Even if a website owner has good intentions for using URL masking, it can also be prevented from working properly.
 It is also used for a practice called clickjacking, which has also been used to trick users into performing actions such as adding likes on social media sites or adding clicks on ads, none of which the user intended to do.

 Because URL masking has generally been used for malicious activity, we have decided not to support it at EasyRedir.
+We’ve also put together a few alternatives to URL masking that might be the right solution for you.

 Learn more about how else you can use EasyRedir’s URL redirection services.